jensstein/oandbackup/FAQ.md

 Users tend to ask for using `RootFile` access instead.
 It is about toybox capabilities and the internal data structures.
 Today SAF access is as fast as root access.
 Note: root file access could be faster, if it wouldn't use shell commands.
 For now there are no plans to put the machinery into a separate root service, that could use direct file access.

-If you want to try `RootFile[, you need to enable `allowShadowingDefault` and `shadowRootFile`.
+If you want to try `RootFile`, you need to enable `allowShadowingDefault` and `shadowRootFile`.
 This works by searching for parts of the shitty uri scheme (you see it in the setting for the backup directory) in certain places.
 If it is found, then it's used, otherwise it falls back to SAF.
 Note, this can completely lock up the app, because certain file location can block completely (not sure why).
 To change back the backup directory, you can clear data, or edit it in the shared_prefs folder or you could try to start the Preferences activity of NB.

 </details>

-### So why use SAF then?
+## So why use SAF then?

 [Access documents and other files from shared storage](https://developer.android.com/training/data-storage/shared/documents-files)
 In the next Android versions Google will (most probably) force apps more and more to access the storage via SAF.

-<ins>***Pro:***</ins>
+<ins>**Pro:**</ins>

-- standardized way of accessing files on all storage providers
+* standardized way of accessing files on all storage providers
-- more secure -> apps can only access their own data
+* more secure -> apps can only access their own data
-- the ability of NB to backup to external SD card (or cloud providers) comes through SAF
+* the ability of NB to backup to external SD card (or cloud providers) comes through SAF
-- ...
+* ...

-<ins>***Con:***</ins>
+<ins>**Con:**</ins>

-- Performance, more of Performance and tons of Performance
+* Performance, more of Performance and tons of Performance
-- obfuscation of the classical path structure
+* obfuscation of the classical path structure
-- unrealiable file names (providers can rename the files as they like)
+* unrealiable file names (providers can rename the files as they like)

-#### Below some "performance" or time measuring infos from an older phone
+## Below some "performance" or time measuring infos from an older phone

-*related to a lot of SAF comments in the chat*

 Todays measurements are like 1-2 sec to scan ~500 backup instances.

 <details><summary>Click here to show the test-details ...</summary>

-##### General facts:
+### General facts

-- Device: Fairphone 2 (SoC: Qualcomm MSM8974AB-AB)
+* Device: Fairphone 2 (SoC: Qualcomm MSM8974AB-AB)
-- SoC's CPU: Snapdragon 801 (quad-core) 2.26 GHz
+* SoC's CPU: Snapdragon 801 (quad-core) 2.26 GHz
-- OS: A10 / LOS17.1
+* OS: A10 / LOS17.1
-- 238 Apps - system + user apps
+* 238 Apps - system + user apps
-- no gApps
+* no gApps
-- root via Magisk
+* root via Magisk
-- NB (OABX) - version used for the last test listed here: v7.0.0 stable
+* NB (OABX) - version used for the last test listed here: v7.0.0 stable
-- Backup folder on internal storage
+* Backup folder on internal storage

 As this is a quite old SOC, it can be called low end benchmark. 😉

 Prefs ...
-(I list only the differences from default)<br/>
+(I list only the differences from default)

 Service-Prefs:

-- Encryption configured
+* Encryption configured
-- Back up external data - enabled
+* Back up external data - enabled
-- Back up obb files - enabled
+* Back up obb files - enabled
-- Back up media files - enabled
+* Back up media files - enabled
-- Number of backup revisions = 1
+* Number of backup revisions = 1

 Advanced-Prefs:

-- Restore with all permissions - enabled
+* Restore with all permissions - enabled
-- Allow downgrading - enabled
+* Allow downgrading - enabled
-- STOP/CONT - enabled <- default now as well
+* STOP/CONT - enabled <- default now as well

-##### Test description:
+### Test description

-***Test 1***
+**Test 1**

 Initial refresh (load the app list after the first Start - no backup exists at that point in time)

-***Test 2***
+**Test 2**

 Backing up all apps (two Apps excluded as too big + have their own in app bkp possibility) apk + all enabled data types via scheduled backup or batch.